NeXTLinux/nextlinux-engine/docs/content/docs/install/anchore_cli/_index.md

 ---
-title: "Anchore CLI"
+title: "Nextlinux CLI"
-linkTitle: "Anchore CLI"
+linkTitle: "Nextlinux CLI"
 weight: 3
 ---

 ### Overview

-The Anchore CLI is published as a Python Package that can be installed from source from the Python PyPI package repository on any platform supporting PyPi.
+The Nextlinux CLI is published as a Python Package that can be installed from source from the Python PyPI package repository on any platform supporting PyPi.

-#### Installing Anchore CLI on CentOS and Red Hat Enterprise Linux
+#### Installing Nextlinux CLI on CentOS and Red Hat Enterprise Linux

 ```
 sudo yum install -y epel-release